tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

 # Note for developers/BU:

-Feel free to use/edit this and add to the tsdn-juniper package.
+Feel free to use/edit this and add it to the tsdn-juniper package.

 # Note for Users:

 </br>For quick usability, added the "flat-l2vpn-juniper" folder with all those modification mentioned above.
-Users can just import it, add to the nso package folder and install it for provisioning.
+Users can just import it, add it to the nso package folder, and install it for provisioning.
-</br> Perform the cisco-flat-L2vpn-fp-internal related modifcation though as stated above.
+</br> Perform the cisco-flat-L2vpn-fp-internal related modification though as stated above.

 # Credits (Contributions):